AkbarAj15/Bot_Tele_Tsel/README.md

 # BOT TELEGRAM WITH PYTHON : Telkomsel Bot User
 Repository for Telegram Bot using Python.
 ## Overview
-By using this Machine Learning model, it is hoped that it can provide scholarship recommendations based on user personal data so that it can help prospective scholarship recipients to register themselves for the right scholarship or suitable for them.
+By using the telegram bot library in python, a bot was created that can automatically calculate the revenue of Telkomsel on the Makassar branch.

 ## Table of Contents